cds-snc/gcds-docs/src/en/components/textarea/code.md

 The text area gives users the option to provide the information they want to share in a long form response.

-## Accessibility and coding for text areas
+## Coding and accessibility for text areas

 ### Size text areas to fit response type